masinde70/Algorithms/README.md

 A balanced binary tree is such that the algorithmic time complexity of its operations is maintained.
+This is the example of imbalanced binary tree. inserting at the left subtree at the bottom of this imbalanced binary would not be logarithmic-time operation since it will involve traversing through most of the tree's nodes

 ```
                 1
               /    \